top of page

 In this situation, the prosthesis becomes unstable.
 In the case of a total prosthesis, it tends to fall or move too much, while in the case of a partial or combined prosthesis, the chewing effort is discharged excessively on the dental pillars, sometimes seriously damaging them.

-Attachments and hooks are subject to wear and loosening, and some also have components that need to be replaced periodically.
+Attachments and hooks are subject to wear-off and loosening, and some also have components that need to be replaced periodically.

 The general health of the supporting teeth must be checked rigorously.